 When I think of macaroni and cheese, I tend to think of children.
-I mean seriously, who requests this food more than kids?
-It is a dish most of us grew up eating and I do realize that a boxed type was often one that was fed to us.
-At least in our neighborhood.
-Friends’ moms (and my mom) would pack the pantry with those boxes.
+I mean seriously, who requests this dish more than kids?
+It is a dish that most of us grew up eating.
+Though most of us were likely having the boxed type.
+I know I sure was.

 But let’s talk about real macaroni and cheese.
-Becauselet’ss face it that boxed stuff doesn’t belong on our dinner tables as adults.
-Sorry to everyone I have just offended.
-But I can’t stand the stuff.
-Likely the result of having it much too often.
+Because let’s face it that boxed stuff doesn’t belong on our dinner tables as adults.
+Especially when we can make this homemade version just as easily and have a creamy delicious dish.

-Back to real food.
-Real cheese most importantly.
 I have had all sorts of macaroni and cheese in my adult experience.
-My favorites are the classic kinds that are made from cheddar or white cheddar variety with elbow macaroni.
-None of this fancy noodles business because when we change out the noodles we have a different dish.
-I am sorry but it is true.
+My favorites are the classic kinds that are made from cheddar or white cheddar cheese with either elbow macaroni or shells.

 However, I am not going to sell you on the idea that this one should win any awards.
 No sir (or ma’am), I have had insanely delicious macaroni and cheese that would put this one to shame.
 Although, I must tell you this one is pretty dang good.
 Especially when you consider, the small amount of work it entails.
 And we all know that some days we need a recipe to bail us out.

-And yes, as much as I love to cook somedays the crockpot can be a best friend in the kitchen.
+And yes, as much as I love to cook some days the crockpot can be a best friend in the kitchen.
 It feels like someone is making food for you or at least it is the closest thing to that without actually having a person in your kitchen.
-All we have to do is add the ingredients and leave them to our trusty crockpot to cook.
+All we have to do is add the ingredients and leave them in our trusty crockpot to cook.
 This recipe is exactly that sort of crockpot cooking we know and love.

-Like most kids, my daughter loves macaroni and cheese but the whole boiling then baking can be a bit more time-consuming than some days allow.
+Like most kids, my daughter loves macaroni and cheese.
+But the whole boiling and then baking can be a bit more time-consuming than some days allow.
 This is a great one for a side dish or even a dinner.
 Adding a veggie like broccoli or a side salad can turn it into the main entree.
 I added some variations below however, the classic stands up just as it is.
 Or at least I sure think so.

 What You Will Need To Make It